wiwiluo/BunkrDownloader/README.md

 # Bunkr Downloader

-> A Python-based Bunkr downloader that utilizes Playwright for browser automation to fetch and download images and videos from specified URLs.
-This tool supports downloading from both Bunkr albums and individual file URLs, while also logging any issues encountered during the download process.
+> A Python-based Bunkr downloader that uses Playwright for browser automation to fetch images and videos from specified URLs, only falling back to Playwright if the main download logic fails.
+It supports downloading from both Bunkr albums and individual file URLs, while logging any issues.
+The code also supports multiple concurrent downloads for improved efficiency.

 ![Screenshot](https://github.com/Lysagxra/SimpleBunkrDownloader/blob/b334cf27fff8ca734b942e32186338592405a45f/misc/Demo.gif)